Skip to Content

 Place Stencil Randomly on the Fabric

-Using card stock for your stencil does limit it’s durability.
+Using card stock for your stencil does limit its durability.
 If you plan to use your stencil multiple times, I recommend using actual stencil material to cut your pattern.

 To make your feed sack feel authentic, place the stencil randomly along the fabric and use a light hand when stenciling some of the letters.
-I recommend using a stencil brush to apply the paint.
-You want it to have the appearance of faded old sack fabric.

 Here is what my completed length of fabric looks like.
+Notice that some areas appear faded with age.

 Once your fabric is dry, there are many things you can use it for.
 It would be perfect for pillow covers.
-I plan to use mine to cover some seat cushions.

 Drop cloth fabric is less expensive than most fabrics and allows for a rustic feel.
-You can see a hand-painted table runner here.

-This is a Tea Towel from that same fabric
+This is a Tea Towel from that same fabric.

 I hope you enjoyed this Tutorial on How to Make Feed Sack Fabric from a Drop Cloth.
 Please let me know if you are inspired to make your own.
 If you have any questions or comments, please leave them below.